 About Upwardly Global

-Founded in 2000, Upwardly Global is a leading nonprofit organization in the U.S. supporting college-educated immigrants, refugees, and asylees in successfully transitioning their education, skills, and previous professional experience to the U.S. workforce.
-To date the organization has assisted more than 6,500 people in successfully rebuilding professional careers in the U.S. Upwardly Global envisions an equitable, more welcoming nation where everyone—including immigrants, refugees, and asylees—can fully contribute and thrive.
+Founded in 2000, Upwardly Global is a leading U.S. non-profit supporting college-educated immigrants, refugees, and asylees in successfully transitioning their education, skills, and previous professional experience to the U.S. workforce.
+To date, the organization has assisted more than 6,500 people in successfully rebuilding professional careers in the U.S. Upwardly Global envisions an equitable, more welcoming nation where everyone—including immigrants, refugees, and asylees—can fully contribute and thrive.

 What type of work is the grant enabling?

 With the support of the WES Mariam Assefa Fund, Upwardly Global is designing, piloting, and launching Diversity, Equity, and Inclusion (DEI) products and resources for a wide range of employers, including small, medium-sized, and Fortune 500 enterprises, to improve immigrant and refugee recruitment, hiring, and long-term workplace inclusion and advancement.

 Upwardly Global connects employers and job seekers through industry-specific Career Communities.
 They also help job seekers build professional networks, make informed decisions around skills-building, and prepare job seekers to fill high-opportunity roles in fields of Technology, Engineering, Healthcare, Finance, and Business/Logistics.

 Additionally, Upwardly Global is advocating for policies outlined in their roadmap to support immigrant and refugee workers in advancing an inclusive post-COVID economic recovery.
 As part of this effort, they are leveraging their employer relationships and alumni network to elevate their stories and experiences to help craft comprehensive reforms that create equity for all workers.